aliyun-mq/rocketmq-logging/README.md

 </dependencies>
 ```

-This project uses different configuration files, which is different from logback, and they are listed below by their
+This project uses different configuration files, which is different from logback, you need to
-loading priority:

-* `rmq.logback-test.xml`: configuration file for unit tests.
-* `rmq.logback.xml`: configuration file for production environment.
-* `rmq.proxy.logback.xml`: configuration file for rocketmq-proxy.
-* `rmq.broker.logback.xml`: configuration file for rocketmq-broker.
-* `rmq.namesrv.logback.xml`: configuration file for rocketmq-namesrv.
-* `rmq.controller.logback.xml`: configuration file for rocketmq-controller.
-* `rmq.tools.logback.xml`: configuration file for rocketmq-tools.
-* `rmq.client.logback.xml`: configuration file for rocketmq-client.

-The loading priority is decided by the dependency relationship of [Apache RocketMQ](https://github.com/apache/rocketmq):

-* client -> broker -> proxy
-* client -> controller -> namesrv
-* client -> tools -> namesrv

-Both of them are used to configure the logging system for different components of RocketMQ.
-Similar to standard logback
-configuration file, it will be loaded from the classpath.
+configure `rmq.logback-test.xml/rmq.logback-test.xml`

 Besides, this library provides some extensions from logback, you can check them below.